lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 # Signature Algorithms

+The same OIDs used to identify HSS, XMSS, and XMSS^MT public keys are also used to identify their respective signatures.
-This section identifies OIDs for signing using HSS, XMSS, and XMSS^MT.
-When these algorithm identifiers appear in the algorithm field as an AlgorithmIdentifier, the encoding MUST omit the parameters field.
+When these algorithm identifiers appear in the algorithm field of an AlgorithmIdentifier, the encoding MUST omit the parameters field.
 That is, the AlgorithmIdentifier SHALL be a SEQUENCE of one component, one of the OIDs defined in the following subsections.